mozillascience/studyGroup/lessons/git/ci-github/lesson.md

     - "packagename"
 ```

-If you are creating packages and want to use travis to test your packages, use
+If you are creating packages and want to use Travis to test your packages, use
 the R command `devtools::use_travis()` to get you started.

 Building websites via R Markdown is relatively straight forward.
 You first need
 to create a `deploy.sh` file of some sort (see
 [this file](https://github.com/codeasmanuscript/rworkshops/blob/master/deploy.sh) as
-an example) and include travis commands to push to a `gh-pages` branch (see
+an example) and include Travis commands to push to a `gh-pages` branch (see
 [this file](https://github.com/codeasmanuscript/rworkshops/blob/master/.travis.yml) as
 an example).
 For a more detailed example and walkthrough, see
 [this Gist](https://gist.github.com/willprice/e07efd73fb7f13f917ea.html).